bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 ## What is a subscriber?

-A subscriber is someone who has signed up for a store’s newsletter, which is located in the footer of most storefront themes.
+A subscriber is someone who has signed up for a store's newsletter.
+The location of the sign-up field is in the footer of most storefront themes.

 Subscribers can also be added by:

 - Signing up for the newsletter during checkout
 - Sending a `POST` request to the [Subscribers API](https://developer.bigcommerce.com/api-reference/customer-subscribers/subscribers-api/)

 Where possible, the API indicates the origin of the subscriber.
-If the subscriber was added during checkout, the order ID is included.
+When customers sign up for the newsletter using One-Page Checkout, the Order ID becomes part of the subscriber's record.
+When customers use Optimized One-Page Checkout, the customer becomes a subscriber before checking out, resulting in a subscriber record without an Order ID.

 ## Subscribers vs. customers